 - 45% of purchases came from smartphones

 - 10% of tablets

 55% of online sales came from smart devices, and total online sales increased by 21.6% over last year.

 What does this mean for your business?
 It means your company should allow customers the convenience of a mobile payment solution.
 Otherwise, your customer may see if your competitors do.

 Accept Payments?
 Accept Risk!

-The best way to make payments easier for your customers is to offer solutions that are convenient for them without compromising security.
+The best way to make payments for your customers more convenient is to offer solutions that are convenient for them without compromising security.
 Some customers still use checks, but that method is slowly dying out.
 While a traditional payment, checks are not the most secure method for accepting payments.

 What is PCI scope?